nautine/react-nautine/README.md

 Required.
 This is the identifier of the project to which the environment belongs to.

-`name: string`

-Optional.
-This name will appear in log messages if provided.

 `level: string`

 Optional.
 By default Nautine doesn't log anything to the console.
 To enable logging to the console, set this level (please refer to the example).

-`overrideConsole: boolean`

-Optional.
-Overrides console's info, log, warn and error functions and sends all existing logged statements to the Nautine service.

 `verbose: boolean`

 Optional.
 Prints log messages to the console as well if it's true.
 Useful when the application is deployed to test environments.

-`errorFallback: React.ReactNode`
+`errorFallback: React.ReactNode | ((resetBoundary: () => void) => React.ReactNode)`

 Optional.
-Fallback component to render when an error is being caught by the internal Error Boundary.
+Fallback component or function with a return value of a React component to render when an error is being caught by the internal Error Boundary.

 ## License
 MIT © [Nautine](https://github.com/nautine)